What is a will?

 What are the benefits of having a will?

 If you have a will, you decide how your estate will be distributed after you die.
 You can make provisions for the people and the charities that are important to you.
 You choose the personal representative (also known as the executor) who will be in charge of handling your estate.
 Parents of minor children can name a guardian to care for the children in case both parents die.
 If you do not have a will or a revocable living trust, the Oregon laws on intestate succession define who your closest relatives are and determine who gets the money and property in your estate when you die.
-A domestic partner (unless you have registered as domestic partners with the state), close friends, and charities will not get anything from your estate if you do not have a will or a revocable living trust that names them as beneficiaries.
+A domestic partner (unless you and a same-sex partner have gone through the Oregon domestic partner registration process), close friends, and charities will not get anything from your estate if you do not have a will or a revocable living trust that names them as beneficiaries.

 How much money or property has to be involved?

 Almost anyone who owns a home or other assets, or who has minor children, can benefit from having a will.
-A will is particularly important if you want part of your estate to go to someone other than your spouse or children, or to a minor child, or to a disabled beneficiary who gets government benefits, or to a beneficiary who has difficulty managing money.
+A will is particularly important if you are not married or if you do not have children; or if you plan to leave part of your estate to someone who is not your spouse or your child (biological or adoptive); or if you want to name a person to manage an inheritance for a minor child or for a disabled beneficiary who gets government benefits or for a beneficiary who has difficulty managing money.

 Does having a will avoid probate?